-Thankfully, a variety of foods can settle an upset stomach and help you feel better, faster.
+Treating an upset stomach can vary depending on the underlying cause, whether it occurs as an infection, a side effect, or for another reason.
+A variety of foods can settle an upset stomach and help you feel better faster.

 Here are the 12 best foods for an upset stomach.

-Ginger can even be used as a natural remedy for motion sickness.
-When taken beforehand, it can help reduce the intensity of nausea symptoms and speed of recovery time (7).
+Some people use ginger as a natural remedy for motion sickness and vertigo.
+It may help reduce the intensity of nausea symptoms and the speed of recovery time, but more research is needed (

-Ginger is generally considered safe, but heartburn, stomach pain and diarrhea can occur at doses above 5 grams per day (9).
+Ginger is typically safe, but heartburn, stomach pain, and diarrhea can occur at doses above 4 grams per day (

-However, since chamomile is combined with many other herbs in these formulas, it’s difficult to know whether the beneficial effects are from chamomile or from a combination of the other herbs.
+But since chamomile is one of many other herbs in these formulas, it’s difficult to know whether the beneficial effects are from chamomile or from a combination of the other herbs.

 Although the gut-soothing effects of chamomile are widely recognized, research has not yet shown how it helps to relieve stomach upset.

-For some people, upset stomach is caused by irritable bowel syndrome, or IBS.
-IBS is a chronic gut disorder that can cause stomach pain, bloating, constipation and diarrhea.
+Irritable bowel syndrome, or IBS, can cause stomach upset.
+IBS is a chronic gut disorder that can cause stomach pain, bloating, constipation, and diarrhea.

 While IBS can be difficult to manage, studies show that peppermint may help reduce these uncomfortable symptoms.

-While the research is promising, additional studies need to determine whether peppermint leaf or peppermint tea have the same therapeutic effects (18).
+While the research is promising, additional studies must determine whether peppermint leaf or peppermint tea has the same therapeutic effects.

-Traditionally, licorice root was consumed whole.
-Today, it’s most commonly taken as a supplement called deglycyrrhizinated licorice (DGL).
+Traditionally, people consumed licorice root whole.
+Today, it is available as a supplement called deglycyrrhizinated licorice (DGL).

-DGL is preferred over regular licorice root because it no longer contains glycyrrhizin, a naturally occurring chemical in licorice that can cause fluid imbalances, high blood pressure and low potassium levels when consumed in large quantities (20, 21).
+DGL no longer contains glycyrrhizin, a naturally occurring chemical in licorice that can cause fluid imbalances, high blood pressure, and low potassium levels when consumed in large quantities (

-This may be especially helpful for people suffering from an upset stomach caused by excessive stomach acid or acid reflux.
+This may be especially helpful for people experiencing an upset stomach caused by excessive stomach acid or acid reflux.

 DGL supplements may also help relieve stomach pain and indigestion from stomach ulcers caused by an overgrowth of the bacteria known as H. pylori.

-Overall, licorice is a soothing herb for the intestinal tract, and can help reduce inflammation and infections that may contribute to an upset stomach.
+Licorice is a soothing herb for the intestinal tract and can help reduce inflammation and infections that may contribute to an upset stomach (

 Flaxseed, also known as linseed, is a small, fibrous seed that can help regulate bowel movements and relieve constipation and abdominal pain.

-Papaya, also known as pawpaw, is a sweet, orange-fleshed tropical fruit that is sometimes used as a natural remedy for indigestion.
+Papaya, also known as pawpaw, is a sweet, orange-fleshed tropical fruit that some use as a natural remedy for indigestion.

-There has not been a lot of research on the benefits of papain, but at least one study found that regularly taking papaya concentrate reduced constipation and bloating in adults (36).
+There has not been a lot of research on the benefits of papain, but at least one older study found that regularly taking papaya concentrate reduced constipation and bloating in adults (

-An upset stomach caused by an infection or food poisoning is often accompanied by diarrhea.
+An upset stomach from an infection or food poisoning often occurs with diarrhea.

-Resistant starch cannot be digested by humans, so it continues through the digestive tract all the way to the colon, the final portion of the intestines.
+Humans cannot digest resistant starch, so it continues through the digestive tract to the colon, the final portion of the intestines.

-While these results are impressive, more studies are needed to see if green bananas have the same antidiarrheal effects in adults.
+More studies are necessary to see if green bananas have the same antidiarrheal effects in adults.

-Additionally, since resistant starches are converted to sugars as a banana ripens, it’s not known whether ripe bananas contain enough resistant starch to have the same effects (50).
+Since resistant starches are converted to sugars as a banana ripens, it’s unclear whether ripe bananas contain enough resistant starch to have the same effects (

 When a stomach bug or foodborne illness causes diarrhea, pectin supplements can help speed up recovery.

-Pectin is a type of plant fiber found in high quantities in apples and citrus fruits.
-It’s often isolated from these fruits and sold as its own food product or supplement (51).
+Pectin is a type of plant fiber present in high quantities in apples and citrus fruits.
+It is available in foods or as a supplement.

-Pectin is not digested by humans, so it stays within the intestinal tract where it’s very effective at firming stools and preventing diarrhea (12).
+Humans cannot digest pectin, so it stays within the intestinal tract where it’s very effective at firming stools and preventing diarrhea (

-While pectin supplements are effective at relieving diarrhea and promoting a healthy balance of gut bacteria, it’s unknown whether natural foods rich in pectin would have the same benefits.
-More research is needed.
+While pectin supplements appear effective at relieving diarrhea and promoting a healthy balance of gut bacteria, it’s unknown whether natural foods rich in pectin would have the same benefits.

 While not all people with digestive issues have trouble digesting FODMAPs, working with a nutritionist may help you determine whether any of them are causing problems for you.

-Sometimes an upset stomach can be caused by dysbiosis, an imbalance in the type or number of bacteria in your gut.
+Sometimes an upset stomach can result from dysbiosis, an imbalance in the type or number of bacteria in your gut.

-Eating foods rich in probiotics, the bacteria that are good for your gut, may help correct this imbalance and reduce symptoms of gas, bloating or irregular bowel movements (58).
+Eating foods rich in probiotics, the bacteria that are good for your gut, may help correct this imbalance and reduce symptoms of gas, bloating, or irregular bowel movements (

-- Yogurt: Several studies have shown that eating yogurt containing live, active bacterial cultures can relieve both constipation and diarrhea (59, 60, 61).
+- Yogurt: Several studies have shown that eating yogurt containing live, active bacterial cultures can relieve both constipation and diarrhea.

-- Buttermilk: Buttermilk can help alleviate antibiotic-associated diarrhea, and may also help relieve constipation (62,63,64,65).
+- Buttermilk: Buttermilk can help alleviate antibiotic-associated diarrhea and may also help relieve constipation.

-- Kefir: Drinking 2 cups (500 ml) of kefir per day for one month can help people with chronic constipation experience more regular bowel movements (66).
+- Kefir: Drinking 2 cups (500 ml) of kefir per day for one month can help people with chronic constipation experience more regular bowel movements.

-Bland carbohydrates like rice, oatmeal, crackers and toast are often recommended for people suffering from upset stomachs.
+Bland carbohydrates like rice, oatmeal, crackers, and toast may help people with upset stomachs.

-While bland carbohydrates may be more palatable during an illness, it’s important to expand your diet again as soon as possible.
-Restricting your diet too much may keep you from getting enough of the vitamins and minerals your body needs in order to heal (69).
+While bland carbohydrates may be more palatable during an illness, it’s important to expand your diet as soon as possible.
+Restricting your diet too much may keep you from getting enough of the vitamins and minerals your body needs (

-When an upset stomach is accompanied by vomiting or diarrhea, it’s easy to become dehydrated.
+When vomiting or diarrhea accompanies an upset stomach, it’s easy to become dehydrated.

 Vomiting and diarrhea cause your body to lose electrolytes, the minerals that maintain your body’s fluid balance and keep your nervous system functioning correctly.